paulzhang-ladbrokes/sqlstyle.guide/_includes/sqlstyle.guide.md

 #### JOINs

-Joins should be indented 2 spaces right from the `FROM` keyword
+Joins should be indented one level right from the `FROM` keyword

 Single line `JOIN`s are fine for simple situations